wwfyde/dify-docs/en/features/workflow/nodes/knowledge-retrieval.md

 <figure><img src="../../../.gitbook/assets/image (49).png" alt=""><figcaption></figcaption></figure>

-Dify offers two recall strategies for different knowledge base retrieval scenarios: "N-choose-1 Recall" and "Multi-way Recall".
+MoLook offers two recall strategies for different knowledge base retrieval scenarios: "N-choose-1 Recall" and "Multi-way Recall".
 In the N-choose-1 mode, knowledge base queries are executed through function calling, requiring the selection of a system reasoning model.
 In the multi-way recall mode, a Rerank model needs to be configured for result re-ranking.
 For a detailed explanation of these two recall strategies, refer to the retrieval mode explanation in the [help documentation](https://docs.dify.ai/v/zh-hans/learn-more/extended-reading/retrieval-augment/retrieval).

 <figure><img src="../../../.gitbook/assets/image (51).png" alt=""><figcaption></figcaption></figure>